2 massive fires light up Atlanta area's early morning sky

-(CNN)Two massive fires in the Atlanta area sent flames and columns of smoke into the early morning sky Friday and prompted evacuations in at least one neighborhood.
+(CNN)Two massive fires in the Atlanta area sent flames and columns of smoke into the early morning sky Friday and moved firefighters to evacuate a few homes in one neighborhood.

-One fire, at a southeastern Atlanta business that sells wooden pallets, caused the city's fire department early Friday to evacuate several nearby houses, the department said.
+In one fire, hundreds of wooden pallets burned early Friday in a business's yard in southeastern Atlanta, sending flames about 75 feet into the air, Atlanta fire spokesman Sgt.
+Cortez Stafford said.

-The majority of the Pallet Depot's yard of pallets was burning, and flames reached 100 feet into the air, CNN affiliate WSB reported, citing the Atlanta Fire Rescue Department.
+The blaze was on the property of Pallet Depot, which sells the wooden platforms.

 Another enormous fire was consuming at least one structure early Friday in an industrial area in Cobb County, just outside northwestern Atlanta, not far from Interstate 285, aerial footage aired by CNN affiliates WGCL and WSB showed.